 When you are excellent at something for a long time, people tend to notice, and that is the case with Micato Safaris-and why I wouldn't think of having anyone else help arrange my trip.
-It doesn't surprise me that Travel+Leisure Magazine just named Micato the "2012 World's Best Tour Operator and Safari Outfitter"-again.
-It was no fluke, since they won the same award last year-and the year before.
+It doesn't surprise me that Travel+Leisure Magazine named Micato the "World's Best Tour Operator and Safari Outfitter"-again.
 In fact, it's the ninth time in the past decade the magazine has given Micato that distinction, which is pretty impressive considering how many tour operators and safari specialists there are.

 T+L is not alone.
 They've won three different best categories from National Geographic Traveler: Best Outfitters on Earth, 50 Tours of A Lifetime, and 10 Guides Who Make the Trip.
 Safaris are a hugely popular land add-on to cruise vacations, and Porthole Cruise Magazine has named them Best African Safari Tour Operator for five straight years.
-The popular book 1,000 Places to See Before You Die just picked them as Preferred East Africa Tour Operator 2011.
-I have written here before about the exclusive Virtuoso consortium of the nation's best travel agents, an elite and very respected group of true travel experts, and in competition with the best tour operators in the world in many fields, Micato once again took home Virtuoso's Best Active and Specialty Provider 2011-and the year before Best Escorted Tour Operator.
+The popular book 1,000 Places to See Before You Die just picked them as Preferred East Africa Tour Operator.
+I have written here before about the exclusive Virtuoso consortium of the nation's best travel agents, an elite and very respected group of true travel experts, and in competition with the best tour operators in the world in many fields, Micato once again took home Virtuoso's Best Active and Specialty Provider-and the year before Best Escorted Tour Operator.
 And that's all just the tip of their award iceberg.